davidfstr/dafoster.net/_posts/2013-05-11-book-outline.md

 *Although the concept of refactoring can be applied to any code, not just legacy code, the *deliberate and careful* application of refactoring techniques is mostly restricted to legacy code.*

 *This is covered in great detail in the "Refactoring" book by Martin Fowler.*

+<a id="other"></a>
+## Other

+The topics in this section don't fit in any of the other major topics.
+Should these extra topics not form a cohesive whole, they will not be included in the book.

+<a id="persistence"></a>
+### Persistence

+* Prefer the use of a standard metaformat instead of rolling your own format.
+  You'll save a ton of time.
+* **Standard Metaformats**
+    * XML
+    * JSON
+    * YAML
+    * Config files
+        * UNIX config file
+        * Windows INI file
+        * Mac Plist file
+    * SQLite database
+* **Considerations with custom formats**:
+    * Text vs. Binary
+    * Backward Compatibility, Forward Compatibility, Version Numbers
+    * Extensibility
+    * In-place Modifications & Appendability
+        - For text formats, this means the preservation of comments and whitespace.
+    * Partially-loadable
+* **Examples of custom formats**:
+    * Hotline protocol - highly extensible, featureful, binary protocol
+    * Mac resource fork format - partially-loadable appendable binary file format
+    * QuickTime video container - highly extensible binary file format
+    * Matroska video container - highly extensible binary file format
+    * ZIP file format
+* **Bundles** - a means for combining multiple subfiles into a single virtual file

 <a id="comments"></a>
 ## Comments?